-The present formal membership stands at around 350 and covers a wide age-range.
+The present formal membership stands at around 250 and covers a wide age-range.
 There is a total estimated church community of between 600-700 people.
 The wide variety of people in the church is reflected in the worship styles and ways of meeting.
 Overall we seek to reflect both the heritage of the church and the need to be contemporary and open to the Holy Spirit today.

-page.
+Most people initially find a place of belonging by turning up at our main Gatherings.
+Details of venues and times are on our Gatherings page.
 All of these meetings are attended by a wide range of people, and the morning services at Cragg Hill, Connect and Headingley include a full children’s programme.
 Meetings last about 90 minutes and refreshments are usually served at the end.

-which meet midweek across the city and many also develop strong friendship links through becoming involved in one of our mission projects.
+The majority of people find it helpful to belong to small groups (include link) which meet midweek across the city and many also develop strong friendship links through becoming involved in one of our mission projects.

-Deacons look after the fabric and finances of the church.
+Pastoral support for each other mainly comes through the small groups.
+The church is led by an eldership which includes the Ministers of the church.
 Like all Baptist churches, ultimate responsibility for the life of the church lies with the church members who meet together formally at regular intervals to discern the mind of Christ.
 Financial support for our work comes from within through church members and regular attendees.
-If you want to know more about regular giving please contact us
+If you want to know more about regular giving, please contact us

 via the link on this website and one of us will get back to you with details of how you can contribute.